 The Task Force reviewed the evidence on screening for high blood pressure in children and teens.
-High blood pressure is becoming more common among children and teens in the United States.
+High blood pressure is a growing public health concern for children and teens in the United States.
 It can have serious negative health effects in childhood and adulthood, such as kidney disease and heart problems.
 Children and teens who have high blood pressure are more likely to have it as adults, and in younger children, high blood pressure can also be a sign of another underlying condition.